-The following instructions will enable Performance Toolkit for VM so it can be used.
+The following instructions will enable Performance Toolkit for VM for use on your system.

 - 1 Log on to the MAINT user ID (that has privilege class E authority and has access to the VMSES/E code disk (default MAINT 5E5) and VMSES/E Software Inventory disk (default MAINT 51D)) - 2 If the Software Inventory disk (51D) was accessed R/O (read only) then establish write access to the Software Inventory disk.